 All people, on account of our common human dignity, deserves to be treated as individuals.
 They deserve not to be pre-judged, but rather judged by their character and their actions.
 They deserve to be given the benefit of the doubt, presumed good until proven otherwise, and given an opportunity to show their worth.

-To this end, a greater number of narrower, more precise labels is surely better than fewer, broader, less refined.
-In terms of the social issues that have taken on greater significance in our post-material politics, the tendency to brand individuals and groups as either ‘conservative’ or ‘progressive’ is intellectually lazy and counterproductive to our universally shared goals.
+To this end, a greater number of narrower, more precise labels is surely better than fewer, broader, less refined ones.
+In terms of the social issues that have taken on greater significance in post-material politics, the tendency to brand individuals and groups as either ‘conservative’ or ‘progressive’ is intellectually lazy and counterproductive to our universally shared goals.
 Here is one alternative way of thinking about where people may be coming from.

 Conservatives – those I will term ‘conservatives’ are people who place a high currency on existing socio-cultural institutions and practices.
 Preserving the institutions as they are is of primary concern.
 Satisfied with the status quo and often at (genuine and/or perceived) risk as a result of change.